-Forward Michael Davies has been named the Chicago Wolves’ Dan Snyder Man of the Year in recognition of his unwavering commitment to Chicago-area charities and the community during the 2012-13 season.
+Forward Shane Harper has been named the Chicago Wolves’ Dan Snyder Man of the Year in recognition of his enthusiastic commitment to Chicago-area charities and the community throughout the 2014-15 season.

-The award is earned by one Wolves player each season in memory of Snyder, who passed away on Oct.
-5, 2003, after suffering head injuries in a car accident.
-Snyder spent the 2001-02 and 2002-03 season with the Wolves and helped the team capture the 2002 Calder Cup championship.
+One Wolves player earns this award each season in memory of Snyder, who passed away on Oct.
+5, 2003, at the age of 25 after suffering head injuries in a car accident.
+Snyder spent the 2001-02 and 2002-03 seasons with the Wolves and helped the team capture the 2002 Calder Cup championship.

-Wolves chairman of the board Don Levin, general manager Wendell Young, and senior advisor/director of hockey operations Gene Ubriaco presented the 26-year-old DAVIES with the award Saturday, April 13, at Allstate Arena shortly before the team’s 7 p.m. contest against Charlotte.
+Wolves chairman of the board Don Levin, vice chairman Buddy Meyers, general manager Wendell Young, assistant general manager Bill Bentley, and senior advisor/director of hockey operations Gene Ubriaco presented the 26-year-old HARPER with the award Sunday at Allstate Arena shortly before the team’s regular-season finale against Toronto on April 19.

 2011-12 Darren Haydar